 Watch ...Bacteria Harpoon and Swallow DNA to Evolve by Rafi Letzter, LiveScience.com, 12 Jun 2018.

 A large fraction of this pan-genome codes for proteins without homologs in cells or other viruses, raising the question of their origin.
 The analysts acknowledge that random nucleotides are statistically unlikely to ever become functional genes.
-Besides, the large mutation rate that this exploration would need is not supported by the "strong purifying selection" that the ORFan genes are observed to be under.
+Besides, the high mutation rate needed to wander in sequence space is not supported by the "strong purifying selection" that the ORFan genes are observed to be under.
 Nevertheless, the French genomicists conclude, "The pandora genome... offers an ideal playground for de novo gene creation."

 Hmm.
 We admire the diligence that led to discovering these giant viruses from far and wide, and we appreciate the depth and rigor of the new study.
 But we think the surprising data are better explained if genes simply come first and viruses harbor most of them.
 Cellular genes in viruses would then make sense, and the unfamiliar novel genes in them would have a purpose — potential future use.
 Granted, even by cosmic ancestry, evolution would be hit-or-miss.
 Still, we think it offers the simplest and most elegant solution.Diversity and evolution of the emerging Pandoraviridae family by Matthieu Legendre et al., doi:10.1038/s41467-018-04698-4, Nature Communications, 11 Jun 2018.